Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Main results

 \begin{remark} To establish Theorem \ref{th7}, we first show that for any \( f \in M^{p,\infty} \), there exists a Schwartz class function \( \phi \) such that \( \mathcal{M}f * |\phi| \in L^{p} \) (see Lemma \ref{lm2}).
 Utilizing this result, we can derive the inequality $\left|\mathcal{M}f * M_{\xi} \phi(x)\right| \leq \mathcal{M}(f * |\phi|)(x),$ for almost every \( x \), as shown in Lemma \ref{lm3}.
 These results facilitate the proof of the required boundedness.
 Since we are employing the \( L^p \) boundedness of the maximal operator result, it is required to consider all non-negative functions within this framework. \end{remark}

 \begin{remark} It is worth noting that, by exploiting certain algebraic properties inherent to modulation spaces, Theorem \ref{th7} remains valid for arbitrary functions (not necessarily non-negative) belonging to specific modulation spaces, when $f \in M^{p,q}$ with $1 \leq p < \infty$ and $1 \leq q \leq 2$.
-Consequently, the pointwise convergence results stated in Theorem~\ref{th1} also hold for such modulation spaces. \end{remark}
+Consequently, the pointwise convergence results stated in Theorem~\ref{th1} also hold for such modulation spaces (see Theorem \ref{th4}). \end{remark}

 The paper is organized as follows.
 In Section \ref{sec2}, we revisit the boundedness of the Hardy-Littlewood maximal operator and examine related results within the framework of Lebesgue spaces.
 Section \ref{sec3} presents the proof of Theorem \ref{th7}, along with the identification of additional modulation spaces where pointwise convergence is valid for general functions.
-In Section \ref{sec4}, we determine the appropriate weight classes in the context of modulation spaces and establish our key results, Theorem \ref{th1} \eqref{heat} and \eqref{Poisson}.
-Finally, Section \ref{sec5} contains the proof of the final main results, Theorem \ref{th1}~\eqref{Hermite} and \eqref{HermiteP}.
+In Section \ref{sec4}, we determine the relevant weight classes for modulation spaces in the Laplacian setting.
+In Section \ref{sec5}, we carry out the analysis for the Hermite setting and establish our main result, Theorem \ref{th1}.